Docker Compose File Requirements

 depends_on

 causes a false sense of security and poor habits.
-There is still the initialization period where the dependency container has been started by Docker but not yet available.
-A communication endpoint might not be ready so it is best to design an application in a resilient way to allow for other services not being available
+There is still the initialization period where the dependency container has been started by Docker but is not yet available.
+A communication endpoint might not be ready, so it is best to design an application in a resilient way to allow for other services not being available.

 services: